Deputy Headteacher - 1.0FTE Ulceby St Nicholas CoE Primary

 Make a significant contribution to the continued development and success of the Academy.

-Lead the Teaching and Learning to ensure learners achieve the best possible results academically and with regard to the school values.
+Support the Headteacher in the leading of Teaching and Learning to ensure learners achieve the best possible results academically and with regard to the school values.

 Alongside the SLT, ensure that the strengths of the school and the improvements in standards are well understood in the local community.